citiususc/pyzas/README.md

 # PyZas!: A Python library for atomic integer operations

 **PyZas** is a Python library designed for performing atomic integer operations with the speed and efficiency of a zas!
-(Inspired by the sudden impact sound "zas!").
+(Inspired by the sudden impact sound "zas" spanish onomatopoeia)).
 PyZas ensures your calculations are executed atomically and safely.
 Perfect for scenarios requiring quick, thread-safe manipulations.

 ## Installation